Mobile Menu

 Root Vegetable Primavera Dish

 Beyond the garlic family, other in-season produce include cauliflower, cabbage, brussels sprouts, butternut squash, and kale.
 All can be found within this lineup of bowls.
 Starting with a twist on the familiar is a Charred Beef, Vegetables, and Grain Bowl which brings together the flavors of flank steak, quinoa, Farro, butternut squash, brussels Add additional flavor by roasting the farro prior to cooking.
-Next in the lineup is a dish that takes an American favorite and gives it Asian flair.
-Our Fried Chicken and Coconut Noodle Bowl pairs up roasted brussels sprouts and fried chicken to make this mashup fresh and hearty, along with rice noodles, coconut flakes, and cilantro.
 This last bowl is also Asian inspired, combining crunchy riced cauliflower stir-fried together with with kimchi, scallions, and edamame, then topped with a sunny side up egg with a drizzle of Custom Culinary® Korean-Style Sweet Heat Sauce.

-If you’ve been busy adding grab-and-go items or meal kits to your operation’s offerings, look no further than these seasonal prepared dishes.
-Root Vegetable Primavera makes use of falls’ sweet potatoes, carrots, Swiss chard, and garlic along with Gold Label Portion Control Alfredo Sauce packs for a fresh and nutritious meal on the go.
+If you’ve been busy adding grab-and-go items or meal kits to your operation’s offerings, look no further than seasonal prepared dishes.
+Make use of falls’ sweet potatoes, carrots, Swiss chard, and garlic for a fresh and nutritious meal on the go.
 Make it your own by adding in other produce, roasted or grilled elements, or even “upcycled” items such as carrot tops.

 We hope these suggestions get your wheels turning for some new fall and into-winter menu items.
 Sticking with in-season produce is one of our favorite ways to Be True to the Food.® As the leaves turn, be sure to visit some of our other recent blogs that feature trending fall flavors and soup season to give you more inspiration.
 They might just light the spark of your next menu hit!